ecbc0/note-math/item_en/set-theory_en.typ

   denoted by $2^A$.
 According to #link(<proposition-function>)[] equivalent to map space $A -> {0,1}$. in finite case, number of elements $|2^A| = 2^(|A|)$

-  define $∅ ⊂ A$ be true proposition
+  Set without any element is subset of every set, add this rule to the definition of subset. define $∅ ⊂ A$ be true proposition.
 ]
 map space and subset introduce high-level infinity